 And this, to me, is the ultimate compassion.

 P.S.
-Sign up for Weekly Inspiration — Inspiration for Good‘s newsletter!
+Sign up for monthly Inspiration — Inspiration for Good‘s newsletter!
 You will have my heart forever. ❤